warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 NOTE: the esp8266 is 3.3v logic so direct connection is fine

+For software to connect anything works:
+- Arduino IDE serial monitor baud: 115200 (line ending "carriage return")
+- `minicom -b 115200 -D /dev/ttyUSB0` (you can exit with ctrl-A then q)
+- `stty 115200 -F /dev/ttyUSB0 raw -echo` and `cat /dev/ttyUSB0` (not interactive) BONUS: it is colourful, this is my preffered way to view log

-This potentially gives access to U-Boot, but in my case not.
+This potentially gives access to U-Boot, but in my case could not get in.
 This port provides essential information about the boot process and helps with debugging when errors are reported here.

 # First power on
 Not knowng much about the camera (have not analysed the flash dump yet), just set up the camera as usual with the broken english translated instructions.
 Now looking back at it, this is not necessary as FTP access should still work in AP mode and from then onward the wifi password (`/etc/jffs2/anyka_cfg.ini`) and exploit scripts can be inserted.

 # Getting In
 Based on the general info online there are 3 ways in
-1) through U-Boot (set init to shell)
+1) through UART U-Boot (set init to shell) to get a clean prompt without messages
+2) try to use UART prompt as is overflowing with messages
-2) through open telnet port
+3) through open telnet port
-3) through open FTP port `ftp ftp://root:@192.168.10.191`
+4) through open FTP port `ftp ftp://root:@192.168.10.191`

 By default the ports on the camera are: